Point Cloud Resampling Through Hypergraph Signal Processing: Background

 \subsection{Point Cloud}

-A point cloud is a collection of positions in 3D space.
-In point clouds, each point consists of its 3D coordinates and may contain additional features, such as colors and normals \cite{c6}.
-In this work, we focus on the coordinates of these points when resampling the point clouds.
+A point cloud is a collection of point coordinates in 3D space.
+In point clouds, each point consists of three coordinates and may contain additional features, such as colors and normals \cite{c6}.
+In this work, we focus on the coordinates of these points when resampling point clouds.
 These point coordinates are represented by the location matrix $\mathbf{p}=[\mathbf{p}_1^T \cdots \mathbf{p}_N^T]^T$, where $N$ is the number of points in the point cloud and $\mathbf{p}_i$ is the 3D coordinates of the $i$-th point.